React Translation with react-i18next: A Complete Guide

-You can follow along with a complete example on GitHub.
+You can follow along with the full React localization demo on GitHub.

 1